An Auckland massage therapist who touched himself while massaging a client has been suspended and fined more than $2000.

 He also wrote about his struggles of finding a full-time job because of his conviction.

-The hearing found the case was serious in nature.
+The hearing found the case was serious in nature and constituted a "gross breach of trust".

 "It involves a practitioner who unquestionably breached the trust of the person with whom he was dealing in an environment which, although not clinical, was very similar in its nature," the decision stated.